Southeast Como: Emergency Deferred

 Loans from $1,000 - $7,500

-Income limit of 80% area median income (AMI)
+Income limit of 80% area median income (AMI), based on household size and most recent tax return.

 1-2 unit owner occupied residential properties located in the Southeast Como Neighborhood